ahmaddioxide/flutterFeatBytewiseFellowship/Week-1/week1.md

 One of the highlights of the week was a survey that was conducted to determine the level of proficiency of each fellow in the program.
 From the survey, it was discovered that most of us were either intermediate or beginners, with one fellow (which was me) having a master level of proficiency in the field.

 As the only master-level fellow, I was able to have a meeting with the program lead, during which we discussed my expectations and goals for the program.
 This meeting was very insightful and helped me to understand how best to utilize the resources provided by the program.

+We also discussed the use of GitHub and how we were uploading our task on GitHub